Bisbee is cool on so many levels

 Bisbee has endured without any major natural disasters of that magnitude.
 But the town's blessing and it's burden has been the rich mineral wealth -- $6.1 billion dollars worth -- beneath the town.
 Those natural resources created jobs for miners and fabulous wealth for mine owners, but also scars from deep-pit copper mines right up to Bisbee's doorstep and 250 miles of tunnels beneath the town.

 The mines have been closed for more than 40 years.
 But the colorful town, with its quirky layout of rustic homes piled on the hillsides, is still here as a great treasure of Arizona.

-It's a getaway town from urban Arizona for its residents and visitors, most of the latter from Tucson and Phoenix.
+It's a getaway town from urban Arizona residents, most of the them from Tucson and Phoenix.
 Bisbee is the perfect place to unwind, to sit out on a hotel deck, linger at a coffee shop and browse in the galleries, shops and bookstores.

 Start your day walking the empty streets at dawn.
 There are countless alleys and stairways that lead to fascinating art walls, sculptures and quirky homes clinging to hillsides.

 Warm up with some coffee at the Bisbee Coffee Co. or get a full breakfast at the Bisbee Breakfast Club in nearby Lowell on Erie Street frozen in time in the 1950s.

 Take yourself out to the Warren Ballpark.
 Built in 1909, the modest field is arguably America's oldest ballpark.
 The ballgames are at 1 p.m.
 Sundays during the summer season.

 A gem of a restaurant